CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.2-project_and_repo.md

 #### Create the repository in Bitbucket

 On the project page, click the `Create repository` menu item in the left menu panel.
-A form page will open.
+A "Create repository" form page will open.
 Fill in the fields:
-* Name - "Bitbucket Lab"
+* Name - "Coffee Bar"
 * Default branch name - "main" (This will override the system default of "master".)
-* Description - "Training repository for Bitbucket labs."
+* Description - "Content and collateral for web presence."

 Click the `Create repository` button.
 A repository page will show up with the message "You have an empty repository".
 The page will have instructions on ways to populate the repository with initial content.
-Read through the instructions for the different methods.
+Look through the instructions for the different methods.

 #### Populate repository content in Bitbucket